knative/docs/docs/eventing/mt-channel-based-broker.md

 ---
-title: "Channel Based Broker"
+title: "MT Channel Based Broker"
 weight: 30
 type: "docs"
 ---

 NOTE: This doc assume the shared Knative Eventing components are installed in the `knative-eventing` namespace.
 If you installed the shared Knative Eventing components in a different namespace, replace `knative-eventing` with the name of that namespace.
+Furthermore, you have to install the Multi Tenant Channel Based Broker.

 Knative provides a Multi Tenant `Broker` implementation that uses [Channels](./channels/) for event routing.
 You will need to have a Channel provider